illidandev/fxcrm/CrmAutoTestNUnit/Readme.txt

-THis version of the webdriver works with Windows 10 post fall 2005 update
+THis version of the webdriver woWrks with Windows 10 post fall 2005 update